Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 Our approach, therefore, shows that it is possible to construct a black hole solution as a fuzzy sphere background plus fermions in a state that generates the black hole entropy.
 We saw that, by taking the decompactification limit in the original theory in a specific way, see equation (\ref{eq:DoubleScal}), we can approach the limiting case of the black hole/black string transition, represented by the entropy scaling like $S \sim N$.
 Moreover, we recover the known relations between physical quantities characterising a black hole.

-The fuzzy sphere solution we found in this section is still valid even for different values of $L$ and, therefore of the mass parameter $M_X$.
-These are solutions which do not saturate the Bekenstein bound on the entropy.
-Depending on the number of excited fermionic oscillators, the fuzzy sphere radius can be larger or smaller than the Schwarzschild radius.
-We leave a full characterisation of these solutions, possibly involving the analysis of bosonic quantum fluctuations, to future work.
+The fuzzy sphere solution we found in this section is still valid even for different values of $L$ and, therefore, of the mass parameter $M_X$, which do not saturate the Bekenstein bound on the entropy.
+These solutions cannot consistently represent black holes, which can be seen by looking at the boost along the compact dimension.
+We can show that the condition on the entropy to be smaller than the Bekenstein bound puts a constraint on the boost parameter.
+Consider the case where the entropy is maximum \(S \sim\, N\), we have